daygoDao/calculator/README.md

     + You should round answers with long decimals so that they don’t overflow the screen.
     + Pressing = before entering all of the numbers or an operator could cause problems!
     + Pressing “clear” should wipe out any existing data.. make sure the user is really starting fresh after pressing “clear”
-    + Display a snarky error message if the user tries to divide by 0… don’t let it crash your calculator!
+    + [&check;] Display a snarky error message if the user tries to divide by 0… don’t let it crash your calculator!